Culturally Sensitive Therapy

 Therapist training programs

-Culturally sensitive therapy is important in therapist training programs to equip mental health professionals with multicultural competence, promoting a collaborative approach that addresses the diverse needs of potential clients.
+Culturally Sensitive Therapy is important in therapist training programs to equip mental health professionals with multicultural competence, promoting a collaborative approach that addresses the diverse needs of potential clients.

-Different culturally responsive treatment approaches
+Examples of culturally responsive therapy approaches

 Tips for therapists to maintain cultural sensitivity